lumina-desktop/lumina-docs/luminaplugins.rst

    Menu Plugin Default Menu

-The user can completely customize what appears between these two elements of the menu.
+The rest of this section explains every customization option available to the user.

 .. _Menu Applications: